survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Choosing One Format

 If you exclude Opera Mini, all browsers support the *.woff* format.
-If you go only with modern browsers, its newer version, *.woff2*, can be enough.
+Its newer version, *.woff2*, is widely supported by modern browsers and can be a good alternative.

 {pagebreak}